d-bl/GroundForge/docs/help/Choose-Stitches.md

 Assign stitches
 ---------------

 The form fields for stitches on the main page expect defaults and/or assignments.
-For example `A1=ctc` assigns a plain cloth stitch to id A1 which represents the upper left stitch of the pattern.
+For example `A1=B2=ct` assigns a closed half stitch to id A1 and B2 which represents the upper left stitch of the pattern and the stitch south-east of A1.
 No spaces are allowed around the equal sign between the id and stitch definition.

 If a form field starts with a stitch definition, it is used as default.
 When a thread diagrams is used as pair diagram, you can use the keywords `cross` and `twist` as id's for defaults.

 An Example